thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 20: September 3, 2018

+**Today's Progress**: I am working on my new app and today a tried to create the INSERT method for my db.
+I have some issues and was not able to get dummy data saved to the db, so I will need to continue trouble shooting this tomorrow.

+**Thoughts:** It seems like the INSERT sql string needs to be exact to work well and right now something seems to be wrong with my inivital attempt.

 ### Day 19: September 2, 2018

 **Today's Progress**: Today I create the db contract for my inventory app as well as the inventory db helper class.
 I did not test it yet, but will do tomorrow.